18 Assisted Living Communities near Ann Arbor

 - Is there any live entertainment provided?
 If so, what kind, and how often?

 This is just a small sampling of the questions to ask.
-Refer to this guide for a more comprehensive list of essential questions, and make sure to learn as much as you can before making this important decision.
+Visiting an assisted living facility in person can give you an even better idea of what you or your loved one will experience while residing there.
+To find more questions, refer to this guide for a more comprehensive list of essential questions, and make sure to learn as much as you can before making this important decision.